 We will email a Form 14 - certificate of registration of death to your chosen Funeral Director.

 When someone has died, we can help you by telling certain organisations that need to know.
 Depending on where the deceased was living, the Registrar can contact other organisations such as the Department for Work and Pensions with the information given at the time of registration.

-To use this service, please bring the following information and items belonging to the person that has died:
+To use this service, please give details about the person that has died:

 - National Insurance number